rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

 -  ``-checkConsistency``

    Check the consistency of samples sent with Zero Copy transfer over shared memory.

    The Publisher may be reusing memory to send different samples before the original samples are processed by the subscriber, leading to inconsistent samples.
-   Unconsistent samples will be reported as lost.
+   Inconsistent samples will be reported as lost.

-   See more on the User manual page 870: 22.5.1.3 Checking data consistency with Zero Copy transfer over shared memory
+   See more information in the User's Manual: 22.5.1.3 Checking data consistency with Zero Copy transfer over shared memory

    This parameter can only be used along with ``-zeroCopy``.

    This parameter is not available when compiling against *RTI Connext DDS Micro* or a *RTI Connext DDS* version previous to 6.0.0.

    **Default:** ``Not set``

+   **Note:** Not available in the C# API implementation.

 .. _Test Parameters to Control RTI Connext DDS Secure Options: